|Alma Mater:||Bloomsburg University|

 In the opening weekend, UNCG netted its first wins over a Big 12 opponent, defeating Kansas twice at the Jacksonville University Invitational.
 The Spartans also notched their third win over in-state rival, NC State, defeating the Wolfpack 11-10 in eight innings.
 The Blue and Gold finished 9-9 in conference action, taking series with Mercer and ETSU, and earning a three-game sweep, of perennial SoCon power, Chattanooga.

-During Janelle Breneman's third year at the helm, UNCG had its third-straight winning season (25-22) becoming the first coach since Melody Cope (UNCG Hall of Fame honoree) to achieve three winnings seasons in a row.
-Breneman's 127 wins is already fourth all-time in school history.
-Her eight SoCon Tournament victories is second most in just three seasons.
+During Breneman's third year at the helm, UNCG had its third-straight winning season (25-22) becoming the first coach since Melody Cope (UNCG Hall of Fame honoree) to achieve three winnings seasons in a row.
+Breneman's 127 wins already ranked fourth all-time in school history.

 Under Breneman's guidance in 2015, five Spartans were named SoCon All-Conference with three first team selections in juniors Lindsay Thomas, Nicole Thomas and sophomore Tory Wright.
 Juniors Danielle Vega and Allison Geiner were named second team.
 As a team, UNCG broke the school record with a .324 batting average breaking a mark set in 1995 (.316).
 In the field, the team committed 60 errors, which was fourth fewest all-time.